Maksprots/tg_bot_stand_LW/README.md

-#  Telegram bot for working with a remote laboratory stand
+#  Telegram bot for working with a remote laboratory stand v1

+## Description
+Using this bot, you can perform laboratory work on remote stands.
+Version 1 uses google api, version 2 will be faster and correct solution.
+Today Google api is used in the project for quick integration of the bot.
 ## Windows

 1. Download and install python 3.10 for windows: